leafingthru/leafingthru/content/blog/fifthpost.md

----js
+---
 const title = "This is a fifth post (draft)";
 const date = "2023-01-23";
 const draft = true;
 ---

+# Title

-This is a draft post
+This is a draft post.